digitalstuart/kenmare-car-share/README.md

 * On the individual lift cards:
     * Different icons are used for either 'request a lift' or 'offer a lift'.
     * Each listing also contains a date of travel, start and finish locations, some journey details, options to reply/edit/delete and an expandable/collapsible area to show/hide replies.
-    * Because authorisation was not compulsory for this project, the edit/delete functions of the CRUD requirements are universal and can currently be seen/activated by all users.
+    * Because authentication was not compulsory for this project, the edit/delete functions of the CRUD requirements are universal and can currently be seen/activated by all users.
 This is addressed in the 'Features left to implement' section of this document.
     * Any replies to lift posts are formatted with a date and timestamp; they appear in chronological order from first down to most recent.
 * The main page also features a 'back to top' button which is activated upon a defined window scroll point.
 When clicked it returns the user to the top of the page.
 This is primarily a helpful piece of functionality for mobile users.
 * The menu option 'Offer/request a lift' takes the user to a page for adding a lift, which has a form containing: